AnthonyMarrongelli/ctf-writeups/byuctf/pwn/static/README.md

 p.interactive()
 ```

 The solve script does exactly that.
-It gets us into the return address, writes `/bin/sh` into rdx, then movs [rdx] into the rax, then fills the registers with our desired values in order to call `execve`.
+It gets us into the return address, writes `/bin/sh` into rdx, then movs [rdx] into rax, then fills the registers with our desired values in order to call `execve`.
 And after calling we have achieved a shell on the server.

 ## Flag